Tyrrrz/CliWrap/Readme.md

 - `StartedCommandEvent` -- received just once, when the command starts executing.
 Contains the process ID.
 - `StandardOutputCommandEvent` -- received every time the underlying process writes a new line to output stream.
 Contains the text as string.
 - `StandardErrorCommandEvent` -- received every time the underlying process writes a new line to error stream.
 Contains the text as string.
-- `CompletedCommandEvent` -- received just once, when the command successfully finishes executing.
+- `ExitedCommandEvent` -- received just once, when the command successfully finishes executing.
 Contains the exit code.

 You can either do pattern matching yourself or use the provided extension methods (`OnStarted`, `OnStandardOutput`) to handle different event types.